 When speaking of intimacy, the word exclusivity also often comes along with it.
 In marketing, being highly exclusive in a market as broad as filming isn't advisable.
 They call it mass communications for a reason obviously: to reach as many of the general population as possible.

 However, digital marketing makes temporary exclusivity a great possibility for movies.
 Creating frustration between those with access and those without can increase the same anticipation that is the spirit of marketing.
 Some marketers announce dates for the online release of trailers.
 Others provide access to information to those who participate in online marketing activities, such as quizzes, games, or social media engagement.

 Today, the best way to create a temporary area of exclusivity is to cater to a film's (or even the industry's) most loyal fans.
 Exclusive events like comic book conventions give people a closer look at developments in the entertainment industry, particularly upcoming movies and television shows.
 Trailers are shown there privately for large groups, who have first access to such content.
 How many times have you gone on Google to search for footage taken at these conventions?
 This proves how much temporary exclusivity can drive up demand and curiosity for any film or show.

 Perhaps the most exciting advantage of digital marketing for movies is how dynamic a medium it is.
-Digital content can use a variation of strategies to become a more immersive experience than any traditional content can be.
+Digital content can use a variety of strategies to become a more immersive experience than any traditional content can be

 Movies have made leaps and bounds in terms of helping audiences feel like they are in the picture itself.
 Advances in 3-D, IMAX, and digital sound have been so impressive that you do almost feel the action.
 At the same time, digital marketing has been making developments of its own.
 Digital content has also reached the point of enhancing visual and auditory senses.